tlienart/tlienart.github.io/src/index.md

 These are mostly things I write to keep track of results I find useful or nice.
 I also really like the Julia programming language and keep some notes on that too.

-Then, there's a number of miscellaneous posts in other topics ranging from philosophy to travelling and side-projects.
+Then, there's a number of miscellaneous posts in other topics ranging from  travel notes to side-projects.
-For example if you're interested in knowing how this website was built, there's a [post for that](/pub/misc/about-website.html) where I explain how my static site generator works.
+For example if you're interested in knowing how this website was built, there's a [post for that](/pub/misc/about-website.html).

 ## News